-The project is funded through the Tampon Tax Fund and through the co-partnership between Comic Relief and the Department of Media, Culture and Sport (DMCS).
+Between 2019-2022, the project was funded through the Tampon Tax Fund and through the co-partnership between Comic Relief and the Department of Media, Culture and Sport (DMCS).
 The knowledge gathered through project will support funders and partners in the sexual and domestic violence sector to engage further with BME communities.

 In 2022, Comic Relief awarded £50 000 continuation funding in support of the project.
 The project, which was due to terminate in March 2022, continued until December 2022.

 Big Thank You